Matthew 26

 [51] And behold, one of those with Jesus having stretched out the hand, drew his sword, and having struck the servant of the high priest, cut off his ear.

-This verse tells us to think before we do something; think of the Lord and the Lord’s teachings.
-This servant did not harm anyone, and that is why another Gospel says that the Lord healed him (See Luke 22:51).
-Even if the purpose of the servant was to capture the Lord, the Lord has not taken hold of his guilt because he has no authority but followed the orders.
+This verse tells humans to think before they do something: think of the Lord and the Lord’s teaching.
+This servant did not harm anyone, which is why, in another Gospel, it is said that the Lord healed him (see Luke 22:51).
+Even though the purpose of his coming was to capture the Lord, the Lord did not hold him guilty because he had no authority; he followed orders.

 “… cut off his ear.”
-The one to be criticized here is Peter for his quick actions without thinking; if you pull the sword out, you have enough time to think.
-Don’t let the reason of this world cover your eyes, as all humans still do.
-Q: Why did the Bible give the name of the servant?
+The one to be criticized here is Peter for his quick action, without thinking; if you’re going to pull the sword out, you have enough time to think.
+Don’t let the reason of this world cover your eyes, as all humans still do the same as well.
+Q: Why does the Bible give the name of the servant?
 A: Giving the name of a person in the Bible signifies that the Lord wants all of us to know that you are someone for the Lord as well.
-If this person has been named here, your name will be in the Lord’s book; all those who follow the Lord’s teachings will be in the Lord’s book.
+If this person has been named here, your name will be in the Lord’s book; all those who follow the Lord’s teaching will be in the Lord’s book.

 [52] Then says Jesus to him, Return your sword into its place; for all those having taken the sword will perish by the sword.